arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/rtd-thermocouple-pmc/content.md

 ### Software Requirements
 - The [Arduino PLC IDE](https://www.arduino.cc/pro/software-plc-ide) (Including Arduino PLC IDE Tools)
-- If you have not done so, set up and activate the PMC license following the steps in [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license)
+- If you have not done so, set up and activate the PMC license following the steps of [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license)

-## How It Works
+## Temperature Sensors

 ### RTD
-A **Resistance Temperature Detector**, or **RTD**, is a temperature sensor that works by measuring the change in electrical resistance of a metal wire or element as temperature changes.
-The most common metal used for RTDs is platinum and they are sometimes referred to as PT100 sensors, where PT stands for platinum and 100 refers to the nominal resistance of the sensor at 0°C.
+A **Resistance Temperature Detector**, or **RTD**, is a temperature sensor that works by measuring the variation in the electrical resistance of a metallic element as a function of the temperature changes.
+The most commonly used metal for RTDs is platinum: one common type of RTD sensor is the PT100, where PT stands for platinum and 100 refers to the nominal resistance of the sensor at 0°C.

-As temperature increases, the resistance of the metal element in the RTD increases predictably and linearly, which can be measured using an external circuit or instrument.
-The change in resistance is then converted into a temperature reading using a calibration curve or formula, which relates resistance to temperature.
+As the temperature increases, the resistance of the metal element in the RTD increases predictably and linearly.
+The resistance variation can be measured using an external circuit or measuring instrument and converted into a temperature reading, using a calibration curve or formula putting into relation the resistance value with the temperature.

-RTDs are commonly used in industrial applications where temperature measurement is critical for process control and safety.
+RTDs are commonly used in industrial applications where the temperature measurement is critical for process control and safety.
 They are preferred over other types of temperature sensors because of their high accuracy, stability, and repeatability over a narrow temperature range.

 ### Thermocouples

-A **thermocouple** is a temperature sensor made of two dissimilar metals, typically joined together at one end to form a junction.
-When the junction is heated or cooled, a voltage is generated due to the thermoelectric effect, which is the phenomenon where a temperature difference between two dissimilar conductors produces an electric potential.
-This voltage can be measured and converted into a temperature reading.
+A **thermocouple** is a temperature sensor made of two different metals, having dissimilar electrical conductivity, joined together at one end.
+When the junction is heated or cooled, a voltage is generated due to the thermoelectric effect: this voltage can be measured and converted into a temperature reading.

 Thermocouples are used in a wide range of applications where temperature measurement is necessary, including industrial processes such as furnace and boiler monitoring, temperature control of plastic extrusion machines, and temperature measurement in power plants.
 They are also used in HVAC systems, automotive engines, and aerospace applications.